vishalk90/Minesweeper/README.md

 Most stable version with all feature working properly.

-+ You will get a message after winning the game
++ You will get a message after winning the game.